jewelsofthought/neshama/site/posts/neshama/judaica/parasha_beshalach.md

 ֨## Faith and Love

         Can you love someone you have no faith in?
-        Isn't that the end of love, when you lose faith in your love?
-Then you forego love.
+        Isn't that the end of love, when you lose faith in your love Then you forego love.